 By Alan Armstrong for The Island Connection

-The Kiawah-Seabrook Exchange Club is soliciting nominations for its annual Angel Oak Award, which recognizes a person who performs volunteer services that contribute significantly to the people or quality of life of Wadmalaw, Johns, Kiawah or Seabrook islands.
+The Kiawah-Seabrook Exchange Club is soliciting nominations for its 10th Angel Oak Award.
+The annual award was first presented in 2012 and recognizes a person who performs volunteer services which contribute significantly to the people and/or quality of life of Wadmalaw, Johns, Kiawah, and/or Seabrook Island.